bhungtho/Book-Management-System/README.md

 3. Now, you can add books (A), delete books (D), view the books currently stored (C), and view some statistics (B).

 In-Progress:
-- storing book information in PostgreSQL
 - MORE STATISTICS
+- GUI (Java Swing)

 To-do:
 - graphs????
-- GUI

 Done:
 - add read-date to Book class
+- storing book information in PostgreSQL